Th0rstenf/Rocksniffer-to-Streamer.bot-extension/Readme.md

 * pauseScene - the scene that will be loaded when pausing during a song

 For the sniffer connection:
-* snifferIP - ip address of the PC that is running rocksniffer.
+* snifferIP - ip address of the PC that is running RockSniffer.
 If it's the same it should be `"127.0.0.1"` (Quotes are not optional!)
 * snifferPort - should usually never be touched (`9938`), but provided for sake of completeness

 For determining when it is active: